jones4tj/DummyAutomationWebsite/README.md

 If you want to see the results of the tests, simply open reports/index.html for extent reports or test-output/index.html for the testrunner default reporting.

-Clone to IntelliJ:
+Clone to IntelliJ:<br>
--Clone the project to IntelliJ
+Clone the project to IntelliJ<br>
--right-click pom.xml and select "Add as Maven Project" -Open maven tool window and press "Reload all maven projects" to install the dependencies
+right-click pom.xml and select "Add as Maven Project"<br>
+Open maven tool window and press "Reload all maven projects" to install the dependencies<br>
+Make sure @CucumberOptions(features="DummyAutomationWebsite/src/test/java/DummyAutomationWebsite/cucumber",...)<br>
+Run test/java/DummyAutomationWebsite/cucumber/TestRunner as TestNG Test<br>

-Clone to Eclipse:
+Clone to Eclipse:<br>
--Clone the project to Eclipse
+Clone the project to Eclipse by importing from git and selecting clone uri<br>
+Make sure @CucumberOptions(features="src/test/java/DummyAutomationWebsite/cucumber",...)<br>
+Install TestNG plugin from Eclipse Marketplace to run test/java/DummyAutomationWebsite/cucumber/TestRunner as TestNG Test<br>

 I am constantly learning and excited to grow when it comes to writing clean code.